mchlol/todo/README.md

 - Refactor the code to use classes or factory functions to create the objects.
 - Refactor to make better use of modules
-- Creating separate view sections so the user can create projects with separate tasks, and switch between viewing project tasks and general tasks.
+- Creating separate sections so the user can create projects with separate tasks in them, and switch between viewing project tasks and general tasks.
-- Display the 'add task' button with text on larger screens and a plus sign on small screens.
+- Display the 'add task' button with text on larger screens, and as a circle with a plus sign on small screens.
+The button element itself can be changed with a css class, but we have to change the content of the element as well.